mlhpdx/SimplestLoadBalancer/Readme.md

           four bytes for ip to remove
 ```

+## Backend Weights

+Weights are used to control the relative amount of traffic delivered to each backend.
+If no weight is specified the default value of 100 (configurable with `--default-target-weight`) will be applied to the backend, and each will receive the same volume of packets.
+That said, it's expected (and advisable) that backends tune the weight value in their admin packets based on their ability to handle traffic (perhaps reduced when CPU is high, updates are being applied, etc.).
+For example:

+- If three backends are known to an SLB with weights of `100`, `50` and `50`, respectively, then the first will receive 50% of the traffic and the second and third will each get 25%.
+- If two backends are known to an SLB with weights of `31` and `31`, respectively, then each will receive 50% of the traffic.

+When using groups, the relative weights are evaluated versus other backends in the same group (not accross all groups).

+> It's important to send admin packets reliably and at a sufficient cadence.
+Each time an packet is received by SLB the backend's "last seen" time is updated.
+If 30 seconds (configurable with `--target-timeout`) passes without a backend being seen, it is removed and no further traffic will be sent to it.

 ## Backend Groups ##

-By defaults, all backends will be used to service all ports served by the load balancer.
-However, it's possible to assign individual ports to subsets of backends using port assignment message and providing group IDs in registration messages.
+By default, all backends will be used to service all ports served by the load balancer.

+However, it's possible to assign individual ports to subsets of backends using SLB port assignment messages and providing group IDs in registration messages.
 Consider, for example, that you would like to have SLB load balance traffic for ports 1812-1813 but assign the traffic reaching each port to a different set of servers.
 To do so:

 - Send port assignment messages (magic bytes `\x66 \x11`) with a port number (two bytes) and a group ID (one byte).
-These messages need not be repeated, and can be sent only when a change to port group assignments is desired (there is no harm in repeating them, however, which can be convenient to ensure the ports are correctly assigned groups after service restarts).
+These messages need not be repeated, and can be sent when a change to port group assignments is desired (there is no harm in repeating them, however, which can be convenient to ensure the ports are correctly assigned groups after service restarts).
 - Add the appropriate group ID to registration messages for the two sets of backends.

 ```